Everett, Washington: Sports

 Everett is home to two sports venues that are used by professional minor league teams and for other events.
 The Angel of the Winds Arena, an indoor arena in downtown which seats 8,149, is home to the Everett Silvertips of the Western Hockey League.
 It opened in 2003 at a cost of $83 million and includes a community ice rink and a convention center for use by other events.
-The arena has hosted basketball games for the Seattle Storm of the WNBA, indoor tennis events including the 2020 Fed Cup, and two editions of the Skate America figure skating championships in 2008 and 2018.
+The Silvertips are a junior hockey team that has played since 2003 and won their first league championship in 2026.
+Angel of the Winds Arena has also hosted basketball games for the Seattle Storm of the WNBA, indoor tennis events including the 2020 Fed Cup, and two editions of the Skate America figure skating championships in 2008 and 2018.

 The Everett AquaSox (formerly the Giants) are part of the Northwest League and play at Funko Field, a 3,682-seat baseball stadium that is part of the Everett Memorial Stadium complex.
 The stadium is also home to the Everett Merchants, a summer collegiate team that plays in the Pacific International League.
 The Memorial Stadium complex was built in 1947 and includes a 12,000-seat football and track stadium that is used by the city's various high school teams.
 The Aquasox announced in 2021 that it plans to renovate Funko Field or build a new ballpark in Downtown Everett with funding from the city government to comply with new Minor League Baseball standards.
 The new downtown ballpark would be constructed by 2027 and drew interest from the United Soccer League for a potential minor-league professional men's and women's teams.